RA Treatment Overview

 - Complementary and alternative medicine approaches

 Drug treatments are an essential part of managing RA, especially during periods when the disease is active.
-DMARDs, both traditional drugs and newer biologics, have been shown to slow and prevent damage to joints and preserve function and improve quality of life.
+DMARDs, including traditional, biologics, biosimilars, and target-specific, have been shown to slow and prevent damage to joints and preserve function and improve quality of life.

 Drug treatment generally fall into two categories, symptomatic treatments (those drugs whose main focus is relief of symptoms) and disease-modifying treatments (those drugs that can modify the course of RA and slow or prevent joint destruction in addition to providing relief of symptoms).

-Choice of drug treatment, as well as the intensity of that treatment (whether one or more drugs are used), will depend on individual factors including how severely RA affects you and side effects associated with treatment.
+Choice of drug treatment, as well as the intensity of that treatment (whether one or more drugs are used), will depend on individual factors including the severity of RA and side effects associated with treatment.
 Your doctor will work closely with you to strike the right balance in suppressing RA-related inflammation (and other symptoms), while keeping side effects to a minimum.
 This is the key challenge of drug treatment in RA.
 To get the balance right, your doctor may adjust the dose of your RA medication or switch to another that has a different track record for efficacy or side effects.1

 Surgical procedures in RA